sauravlhs/BoardGame/README.md

      ```

    - Now we will install docker for future use.
 We will create a script for this and make it executable as done before.
-   - Create a new file eg. `dock.sh` and paste the below command
+   - Create a new file eg. `dock.sh` and paste the below command:

      ```bash
      #!/bin/bash